 Categories

-Celebrating Easter on The Body Ecology Diet
+Celebrating Easter on Body Ecology Diet 🦋

-Celebrating Easter on The Body Ecology Diet 🦋
+Celebrating Easter on Body Ecology Diet 🦋

 Tara Carpenter, NC.

 I hope the list below makes your holiday fun and please comment on how you celebrate the day.
-We learn from each other.
-The ideas below are ‘gluten, refined sugar, pasteurized dairy, yeast-free’ and most are stage 1– approved.
+We learn from each other; ideas below are ‘gluten, refined sugar, pasteurized dairy, yeast-free’ and most are stage 1– approved.
 I put (*) next to those best reserved as an occasional treat or for stage 2.
 If you have an autistic child, here is a dad’s guide.

 Toy Treats